Sagrawal2701/codeBytes/README.md

 • Library Used: Open CV

 • Framework Used: Flask
-(Programming Languages Used: HTML, CSS, Python)
+(Programming Languages Used: HTML, Python, CSS)

 • For Edit Page:
 Brightness: To increase brightness, we added some values to each